samestep/website/src/blog/random-integers/index.md

 3
 ```

-So Python first looks at the upper limit for the range of integers we care about, and asks: how many bits do I need to represent that integer?
+So Python looks at the upper limit for the range of integers we care about, and asks: how many bits do I need to represent that integer?
 In the case of rolling a die, the answer is three bits, or three coin flips.
-So far nothing is different from what we did before, because if you recall, in the worst case we did need to flip our coin three times.
-But here instead of deciding what to do after each coin flip, we simply start off by flipping the coin three times.
+So far, nothing is different from what we did before, because if you recall, in the worst case we did need to flip our coin three times.
+But here instead of deciding what to do after each coin flip, we simply flip the coin three times right at the start.
 This gives a _uniform_ random three-bit integer.
 The smallest integer we can represent with three bits is 0, and the largest is 7.
 And indeed, if you run `random.getrandbits(3)` many times, you'll see this uniform distribution!

 {{histogramEight}}